 Going to trial against prosecutors from the U.S. Attorney’s Office requires skill, confidence, deep insights, and an unwavering commitment to protecting your future.
 At Oberheiden, P.C., our Los Angeles criminal trial/litigation attorneys have what it takes to protect you against life changing consequences.

 If you are going to trial in federal court on criminal charges, your future hangs in the balance.
 You are facing the potential for financially crippling fines and years or decades of federal imprisonment without the possibility of parole.
-Many federal crimes, including drug trafficking, sexual assault, and health care fraud resulting in death, carry a potential life sentence.
+Many federal crimes, including drug trafficking and healthcare fraud resulting in death, carry a potential life sentence.
 Even if you avoid the harshest possible sentence, you are still looking at consequences that will affect the rest of your life.

 At Oberheiden, P.C., we represent clients in federal trials and litigation involving a broad range of criminal offenses.
-Whether you have been charged with a drug crime, a violent sexual offense, or any of the various forms of fraud criminalized by federal law, our Los Angeles criminal trial/litigation attorneys have handled numerous cases similar to yours.
+Whether you have been charged with a drug crime or any of the various forms of fraud criminalized by federal law, our Los Angeles criminal trial/litigation attorneys have handled numerous cases similar to yours.
 But, while your charges may be the same, we know that the unique facts and circumstances – the details – make all the difference.
 And we can use the details of your case to seek a favorable outcome in federal court.